Tariff code lookup

 Step 3 – Read the relevant section and chapter notes

-Each section in Schedule 1 Part 1 starts off with a few section notes, and each chapter starts off with a few chapter notes.
-These notes often contain exceptions to what is included in the section or chapter, and can give you a goods indication of where else to look if your goods happen to be the exception.
+Each section in Schedule 1 Part 1 starts with a few section notes, and each chapter starts with a few chapter notes.
+These notes often contain exceptions to what is included in the section or chapter and can give you a good indication of where else to look if your goods happen to be the exception.

 Step 4 – Find your heading and subheading